dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/setting-up-enterprise-sso-with-azure-active-directory.md

 To complete setup, follow the steps below in the dbt Cloud application.

-### Enable Azure AD Native Auth (beta)

-- For users accessing dbt Cloud at cloud.getdbt.com, contact your account manager to gain access to the Azure AD Native auth configuration UI
-- For users accessing dbt Cloud deployed in a VPC, enable the `native_azure` feature flag in the dbt Cloud admin backend.

 ### Supplying credentials

 24. Navigate to the **Enterprise &gt; Single Sign On** page under Account